-NOTE: An external keyboard or mouse connected to a USB port can be used with Computer Setup only if USB legacy support is enabled.
+- NOTE: An external keyboard or mouse connected to a USB port can be used with Computer Setup only if USB legacy support is enabled. - Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup.